serhmarch/ModbusTools/README.md

 The request can be customized using `Scanner Request`-dialog, which is called using `...` button in `Request` field.

-There is a list of founded devices in central widget.
+There is a list of found devices in central widget.
-Founded devices can be add to the current project: button `To Project` add selected devices, `All To Project` - all devices will be added to the project.
+Found devices can be add to the current project: button `To Project` add selected devices, `All To Project` - all devices will be added to the project.

 ## About Modbus Server